 A further dimension to consider is have you satisfied your obligations under GDPR.
 The obligations extend beyond your data in many cases.
 You will be vulnerable if you do not have a policy to show and evidence that you have complied.

 An area of increasing legal scrutiny is avoiding the risk of a customer pursuing you following a breach.
 This forms part of looking at liability and what caps can you place on liability.

 We often advise on whether tail end payments are due following termination of the business agreement.
 Tail end payments arise where the agreement involved an annuity element under which typically fees and commissions are payable over a number of years following introduction of a business opportunity.

 For example where fees arise on accounts concluded before termination of the business agreement– the question is, will that entitlement survive once new accounts are no longer introduced following termination of the business agreement?
 The answer is, it all depends upon the drafting.

 There is a risk for businesses involved in the creation or maintenance of intellectual property that the creators claim ownership rights.
-We manage this risk and protect your asset by ensuring that business agreements include a full assignment to the company of all intellectual property rights the company wants to claim.
+We manage this risk and protect your assets via assignment agreements which transfer ownership of IP.

 Typical business agreements which need to include assignment rights include: